netpyoung/study.dev-notes/src/dev/tool_info/ScaleForm.md

 -----------------------------------------------------------------------------------------

-MovieClipLoader, _root¿Í _lock
+MovieClipLoader, _rootì™€ _lock

 Variables in that movie can be accessed as _levelN.variableName (e.g., _level6.counter).

-ASSetPropFlags »ç¿ë¹ı
+ASSetPropFlags ì‚¬ìš©ë²•
 http://www.jowrney.com/xe/?mid=sas&listStyle=gallery&document_srl=8990

 How to use ASSetPropFlags in ActionScript 2.0